iangrunert/iangrunert/_posts/2025-11-06-webkit-windows-port-update-november-2025.markdown

 My hope is to attract new contributors to the Windows port.
 Short term it's likely to happen via hiring additional people on my team to work on WebKit.
-Longer term ideally the port will improve such that it becomes a viable (and attractive) technology choice.
-With that in mind, I'll run through an unordered list of things I'd like to work on in the coming year.
+Longer term, ideally the Windows port will improve such that it becomes a viable (and attractive) technology choice.
+With that in mind, I'll run through an unordered list of things I'd like to work on in the upcoming year.

 There's a few smaller changes to make to improve performance - re-landing the runloop changes, fixing and re-enabling wasm fast memory, and switching libpas from